Updated: October 12, 2025

 A big portion of the funds seized through FPLP come from Social Security Payments.
 These are the most common form of federal payments and are the easiest methods for them to collect.

-What Events Happen Before the IRS Garnishes Social Security?
+What to Expect If the IRS Garnishes Your Social Security Payments

 When it comes to garnishing Social Security benefits, the IRS must follow specific rules.
 If they did not follow these rules, the IRS must remove the levy.
 Below is an overview of the main scenarios where the levy removal is required:

-- Pending Requests for Resolution: If the taxpayer submitted a request for a resolution, the levy must be issued during the review process.
+• Pending Requests for Resolution: If the taxpayer submitted a request for a resolution, the levy cannot be issued during the review process.
 The common forms of resolution are installment agreements, offer in compromise and rare cases of innocent spouse relief.

-- Bankruptcy Filing: When you file for bankruptcy, an automatic stay is typically placed on most collection actions, including IRS tax levies.
-As long as the stay is effective, the IRS cannot garnish social security.
+• Bankruptcy Filing: When you file for bankruptcy, an automatic stay is typically placed on most collection actions, including IRS tax levies.
+As long as the stay is effective, the IRS cannot garnish your Social Security payments.

 Tax Resolution Options to Stop the IRS from Garnishing Social Security or to Release the Levy